-You’ll create an adoptive family profile for expectant mothers to view, complete your Texas adoption home study, take adoption training courses and more.
+You’ll also create an adoptive family profile for expectant mothers to view, complete your Texas adoption home study, take adoption training courses and more.
 These steps can take some time and dedication to complete, but each one will bring you closer to becoming an active waiting family.
 Being an “active waiting family” hoping to adopt a baby in Texas means that you’ve been approved to adopt and are awaiting an adoption opportunity with an expectant mother.
 This is an exciting milestone for any hopeful parent — you could be chosen by a prospective birth mother at any time!

-However, 75 percent of active waiting families adopting through American Adoptions in Texas are placed with a child in 1 to 12 months.
+However, 75 percent of active waiting families adopting through American Adoptions are placed with a child in 1 to 12 months.
 When you are chosen for an adoption opportunity, you’ll get “the call” from your adoption specialist congratulating you and explaining your next steps!

-After the baby is born, the biological mother will need to wait a minimum of 48 hours after the birth before she can offer her consent to the adoption with her adoption lawyer according to Texas adoption consent laws (if your adoption is taking place under another state’s laws, this time period may vary).
+After the baby is born, the biological mother will need to wait a minimum of 48 hours after the birth before she can offer her consent to the adoption, according to Texas adoption consent laws (if your adoption is taking place under another state’s laws, this time period may vary).
 If adoption consent is given, this terminates her parental rights.

 If you are a Texas resident adopting a child born outside of Texas, you’ll have to comply with the Interstate Compact on the Placement of Children (ICPC) process before you can return to Texas with your child.
 (The same is true if you are an out-of-state adoptive family traveling to adopt a baby in Texas; you will need to remain in Texas and await ICPC clearance before returning to your home state).
 However, if you live in Texas and adopt Texas kids, ICPC won’t be a factor in your adoption.
 It’s simply an additional step for adoptive parents if their infant adoption process occurs across state lines to ensure that all children go to safe homes.

 After you’ve returned home with your child after placement, your Texas home study professional will arrange to come back for the mandatory post-placement in-home visits that occur leading up to the adoption finalization several months later.
 This is to ensure that you and your child are adjusting well to post-placement life.

-The process of how to adopt a child in Texas never truly ends with finalization; it’s a lifelong journey for your family and birth family.
+The process of how to adopt a child in Texas never truly ends with finalization; it’s a lifelong journey for your family and your child’s birth family.

 Open adoptions are always encouraged whenever possible, as studies show they are greatly beneficial for everyone involved, particularly the adoptee.
 This allows for some level of contact to remain open between the birth and adoptive families throughout the adoptee’s life.
-The amount of contact desired after placement life is discussed in the creation of your adoption plan, as adoptive parents are paired with expectant parents who want the same level of contact in an adoption.
+The amount of contact desired after placement life is discussed in the creation of your adoption plan, so you and your child’s birth parents will be on the same page regarding your expectations for contact going forward.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.